rgleave/proj2/EnergyForecastingWorkshop.md

 **Step 1: Get data for the Workshop**

-  a) Create an S3 bucket to hold your data (e.g. 'energy-forecasts').
+  a) Create an S3 bucket to hold your data.
 (Note: remember the name of this S3 bucket.
 You will need it for subsequest steps).

   b) Upload the sample data for the workshop to your bucket.
 (Note: you should have previously downloaded the sample data set onto your local machine.)
-Find the folder named 'workshop-data' on your local machine and upload it into the S3 'energy-forecasts' bucket.
+Find the folder named 'workshop-data' on your local machine and upload it into the S3 bucket you created in step 1a above.
+This may take about 5 minutes.

-  When the upload finishes, navigate to the S3 console, then finda and explore this folder.
-You should find the three subfolders.
+  c) When the upload finishes, navigate to the S3 console, then find and explore this folder.
+You should find these three subfolders:
   - **raw-meter-daily** - which contains the actual raw data collected from London smart meters,
   - **synthetic-grid-master-data** - containing synthetic metadata about the grid to demonstrate more advanced use cases on the sample dashboards
   - **synthetic-meter-master-data** - additional synthetic metadata about the meters to demonstrate additional use cases.